lfaucheux/PyLUCCBA/README.md

 The alias of `PyLUCCBA`, namely `cc`, actually contains many objects definitions, such as that of the calculator that we are going to use in examples.
 The name of the calculator is `CBACalculator`.

 But before using the calculator as such, let's define (and introduce) the set of parameters that we are going to use to configure `CBACalculator`.
-As can be expected when performing a cost benefit analysis, these parameters are related to: *(i)* the horizon of the project, *(ii)* the discount rate that we want to use in our calculations, *(iii)* the scenarized price trajectory of carbon dioxide, *(iv)* the scenarized trajectory of quantities of bio-ethanol to produce annually and *(...)* so on.
+As can be expected when performing a cost benefit analysis, these parameters are related to: *(i)* the horizon of the project, *(ii)* the discount rate that we want to use in our calculations, *(iii)* the scenarized price trajectory of carbon dioxide (CO2), *(iv)* the scenarized trajectory of quantities of bio-ethanol to produce annually and *(...)* so on.
 Let's introduce them all in practice:

     >>> cba = cc.CBACalculator(
             run_name               = 'Example-1',